himynameisartem/WeatherApp/README.md

 #  WeatherApp

-    WeatherApp is an application that displays the current weather based on data fetched from the network.
-This app is developed using URLSession for network requests, programmatic UI without Storyboard, and the MVVM (Model-View-ViewModel) pattern for responsibility separation and code organization.
+    The WeatherApp project is an application that displays the current weather based on data retrieved from the internet.
+It is built using URLSession for performing network requests, error handling, programmatic UI layout (without Storyboards), and the MVVM (Model-View-ViewModel) pattern to separate responsibilities and organize the codebase.

 ## Features

-        *Displaying the current weather for a given location.
+        •   Displaying the current weather for a given location.

-        *Retrieving weather data from the network using URLSession.
+        •   Retrieving weather data from the network using URLSession.

-        *Parsing the JSON response to extract the necessary data.
+        •   Parsing the JSON response to extract the necessary data.

-        *Updating the user interface using MVVM and data binding.
+        •   Updating the user interface using MVVM and data binding.

-        *Handling errors during network requests or data retrieval.
+        •   Handling errors during network requests or data retrieval.

 ## Installation